Constrained and Regularized Quantitative Ultrasound Parameter Estimation using ADMM: Material and Methods

 \subsection{Problem formulation}

-Based on RPM, the power spectra are divided by the power spectra of a reference phantom with known parameters to remove system-dependant effects, which yields \cite{yao1990backscatter,vajihi2018low,jafarpisheh2020analytic,jafarpisheh2023physics}:
+Based on RPM, the power spectra from RF signals obtained from the target of interest are divided by the power spectra of a reference phantom with known parameters to remove system-dependent effects, which yields \cite{yao1990backscatter,vajihi2018low,jafarpisheh2020analytic,jafarpisheh2023physics}:

 where $x$, $z$, and $f$ denote the lateral position, depth, and frequency, respectively, and the subscripts $t$ and $r$ represent the target and reference phantom.
-The system-independent power spectra are modeled as a multiplication of the BSC ($\sigma$) and total attenuation ($A$), which can be defined for the target as \cite{yao1990backscatter,vajihi2018low,jafarpisheh2020analytic,jafarpisheh2023physics}:
+The system-independent power spectra are modeled as a multiplication of the BSC ($\sigma$) and total attenuation ($A$), which can be parametrized as \cite{yao1990backscatter,vajihi2018low,jafarpisheh2020analytic,jafarpisheh2023physics}:

 by taking the natural logarithm and applying (\ref{eq:alpha_sigma}) into (\ref{eq1}) we can obtain: